Rob Barrett

-Robert Joseph Barrett III (born January 29, 1970) is an American death metal musician, best known as the current guitarist for Cannibal Corpse.
+Robert Joseph Barrett III (born January 29, 1970) is an American death metal musician, best known as the current rhythm guitarist for Cannibal Corpse.
 He played with the band from 1993 to 1997 and rejoined in 2005.
 He has cited Gary Moore, Malcolm Young, Randy Rhoads, Eddie Van Halen, Tony Iommi and Steve Vai, among others, as his influences.
 He currently resides in Nashville, Tennessee.

 Career

 Barrett was born in Buffalo, New York.
 Barrett started playing guitar at age 15, and his brother’s friend sold him his first guitar for $30.
 It was a flying-V shape.
 He started his professional career in 1990 when he formed the band Solstice with drummer Alex Marquez and guitar player Dennis Muñoz.
 The band recorded a demo in 1991 produced by Jim Morris and signed a record deal with the German label SPV/Steamhammer.
 In 1992 they released their debut album entitled Solstice (the name changed to "The Sentencing" on some pressings).
 That same year, Barrett and Marquez decided to join Malevolent Creation after their previous drummer and second guitar player didn't show up to a rehearsal, putting Solstice on hiatus.
 They took part on the recording of Retribution and toured with the band.